What Happens When We Die?

-- because they were not baptised as infants, or perhaps due to their parents' indiscretions or lack of "good works", in some state of "limbo" or "purgatory", awaiting release to Heaven at some indeterminate time.
+- because they were not baptised as infants, or due to their parents' lack of "good works", in some state of "limbo" or "purgatory", awaiting release to Heaven (or hell) at some indeterminate time.

 - in "hell", to be suffering forever whatever torture or torment that involves.

 We not only struggle to make sense of this world with its suffering and random tragedies, but most of us have no clear idea of what happens to us when we die.

 Atheists of course have their idea; we cease to exist in any form whatsoever, for eternity.

 The Bible describes death as being like a dreamless sleep.